Kootenay Boundary Regional Drought Level Update Sept. 8th, 2021

-Updated regional drought levels and supporting information can be found on the BC Drought Information Portal.
-Please be aware that the four level drought scale (1-4) most are familiar with has been replaced by a six level system (0-5).
-This six level scale and associated indicator thresholds have been revised in the retitled “BC Drought and Water Scarcity Response Plan”
+The list below shows the most recent Kootenay Boundary Region drought levels, updated on Wednesday September 8th.
+The BC Drought Information Portal has been updated with the current drought status and any recent provincial information bulletin can be found Here.
+Once again, please be aware that the four level drought scale (1-4) most are familiar with has been replaced by a six level system (0-5).
+This six level scale and associated indicator thresholds have been revised in the retitled “BC Drought and Water Scarcity Response Plan”.